 Non-German tours for groups (up to 25 persons) can be booked for 85,- € (plus entrance fee).
 School classes and student groups have free entrance to the Citadel, if a tour is booked.

 This unique museum with its many monuments offers more than you may see on first sight.
 You will find a lot of information about Berlin and German history.
 Discover the hidden stories behind the monuments and take part in an exhibition tour!

 Tours for groups (up to 25 persons) can be booked for 85,- € (plus entrance admission for Citadel).
 School classes and student groups have free entrance to the Citadel, if a tour is booked.

 For day care and primary school groups various sessions are offered free of charge.
 With stories, songs and a lot of fun the children discover the Citadel and its museums and thereby get to know much about history.

-The current program in German can be downloaded here.
+The current programme in German can be downloaded here.